 Since 1999, IOM Thailand has worked in the Greater Mekong Sub-Region to improve the identification and assistance of trafficked persons, to partner with government and law enforcement officials to prosecute traffickers, and to collaborate with government and civil society actors in promoting life skills among those most vulnerable, thereby reducing the likelihood of future trafficking.

 IOM’s direct assistance to VOT in Thailand includes supporting governmental and non-governmental actors in the provision of psychosocial services, counselling, medical, food and non-food items, accommodation, and emergency assistance.
-It also provides return, reintegration and post arrival support, including provision of and referral to service providers and NGO/CBO partners, and VOT support groups, vocational training, shelter, and livelihoods support.
+It also provides return, reintegration and post arrival support, including provision of and referral to service providers and NGO/CBO partners.

 Prevention efforts are undertaken through safe migration campaigns that are implemented in source, transit and destination countries and communities, in addition to community outreach activities and awareness raising on human trafficking.